Facebook not protecting content moderators from mental trauma: lawsuit

 The case is Scola v Facebook Inc and Pro Unlimited Inc, No. 18 CIV0513, filed in Superior Court of the State of California.

-Reporting by Munsif Vengattil in Bengaluru; Editing by Shailesh Kuber
+Reporting by Munsif Vengattil and Aakash Jagadeesh Babu in Bengaluru; Editing by Shailesh Kuber and Lisa Shumaker